 We also rely heavily on our information technology staff.
 If we cannot meet our staffing needs in this area, we may not be able to fulfill our technology initiatives while continuing to provide maintenance on existing systems.
 We rely on certain software vendors to maintain and periodically upgrade many of these systems so that they can continue to support our business.
 The software programs supporting many of our systems were licensed to us by independent software developers.
 The inability of these developers or us to continue to maintain and upgrade these information systems and software programs would disrupt or reduce the efficiency of our operations if we were unable to convert to alternate systems in an efficient and timely manner.
-In addition, costs and potential problems and interruptions associated with the implementation of new or upgraded systems and technology, or with maintenance or adequate support of existing systems also could disrupt or reduce the efficiency of our operations.
-Additionally, any systems failures could impede our ability to timely collect and report financial results in accordance with applicable laws and regulations.
+In addition, costs and potential problems and interruptions associated with the implementation of new or upgraded systems and technology, or with maintenance or adequate support of existing systems also could disrupt or reduce the efficiency of our operations if we applicable laws and regulations.